 You need website hosting to be the place that powers your domain name.
 This is where your domain name will live.
 Hosting plays a part in website performance and below I’ve listed 3 hosting providers for each type of blogger that have a mix of affordability, performance and then mid-tier.

 I always create a couple of email address for my niche blog when I build it.
-Usually, these are like Admin, Sales, Hello and then an actual name like [email protected] for some outreach type tactics later on in the build process.
+Usually these are like Admin, Sales, Hello and then an actual name like James@domain for some outreach type tactics later on in the build process.

 My suggested hosting providers